PrashanthRicky/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
-A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
+Everyone recalls playing the childhood game of tic tac toe, commonly known as noughts and crosses or Xs and Os, with paper and pencil.
+The game is typically won or lost by a single error, but fortunately it is straightforward enough for most players to quickly figure out the optimal approach.